bids-standard/bids-specification/src/99-appendices/03-hed.md

 }
 ```

-If you omit the `HEDVersion` from the dataset description file
+If you omit the `HEDVersion` field from the dataset description file,
-or are running the BIDS validator behind a firewall and cannot access GitHub,
-the HED validation will fall back to the latest version of the HED schema,
+any present HED information will be validated using the latest version of the HED schema,
-which it stores internally.
+which is bound to result in problems.
+Hence, it is strongly RECOMMENDED to supply the `HEDVersion` field when using HED
+in a BIDS dataset.